departement-maine-et-loire/transferticketentity/README.md

     - If yes, the input field is displayed with a red highlighting.
     - If no, it will appear with a blue highlighting, but the input field will remain active if required.
 - Keep category after transfer :
-    - If yes, category's ticket will be keep.
+    - If yes, category's ticket will be keep only if it is available in the target entity, otherwise it will be reset to null.
     - If no, category's ticket will be set to null.

 ## Where set up the plugin